Reviews You Can Rely On

 Large File Write Speed

 We tested large file write speed in two ways.
-First, we transferred the same five-gigabyte 1080p video file onto each card using the same SD card reader and timed the transfer.
+First, we transferred a 5 GB, 1080p video file onto each card using the same SD card reader and timed the transfer.
 This test allowed us to measure how quickly each card could record the exact same video file.
 Transferring large files is the easiest task for cards, so this speed represents the maximum functional write speed.
-We then conducted a pass/fail test, putting each card into a camera, recording five minutes of 4K video, and then reviewing the resulting footage for any dropped frames or pixelation.
-All of the cards that made our final cut passed the latter test.

-memory card - we used blackmagic design&#039;s disk speed test as an outside source for...
+memory card - we used blackmagic design's disk speed test as an outside source for...

 We used Blackmagic Design's Disk Speed Test as an outside source for comparing our results.